kartikperisetla/kartikperisetla.github.io/_posts/2020-07-25-leveraging-passage-retrieval-generative-models-qna.markdown

 <ul>
 <li>The approach presented in this paper consists of two steps: firstly retrieving support passages using sparse or dense representations; and then a Seq2Seq model generating the answer, taking question and the retrieved supporting passages as input.
 </li>
-<li>This approach sets state-of-the-art results for TriviaQA and NaturalQuestions benchmark.
+<li>This approach sets state-of-the-art results for <a href="https://nlp.cs.washington.edu/triviaqa/">TriviaQA</a> and <a href="https://ai.google.com/research/NaturalQuestions/">NaturalQuestions</a> benchmark.
 </li>
 <li> The performance of this approach improves with number of supporting passages retrieved, indicating that Seq2Seq model is able to give better answers by combining evidence from retrieved passages.
 </li>